top of page

 The most vocal home support gather in the main stand, with away followings given a few seats in the southern end of the stand along with a couple of sections (Blocks 15-16) on the terracing opposite.
 The stadium is notable for the sandstone Marathon Arch at the southern entrance and a leafy beer garden which you'll find as soon as you come into the stadium directly behind the North terrace.
 A well-maintained synthetic athletics track around the perimeter sets the ends behind each goal a fair distance from the action and reminds you that this is first and foremost a track and field stadium rather than a football ground.
 Four floodlights stand sentry in each corner of the ground but fall well below the 3.Liga requirement of 800 lux and Dortmund need special authorisation from the league to play their matches here.

-The formerly unloved stadium is a protected building having been added to the 'Monument List of Dortmund'.
+The formerly unloved stadium is now a protected building having been added to the 'Monument List of Dortmund' in 2008.
 Despite this however, Borussia Dortmund are considering buying the Stadion Rote Erde from the city council although negotiations about the price have been dragging on since 2014.

 In addition to being home to Borussia Dortmund II in 3.Liga, the stadium also plays host to local clubs LG Olympia Dortmund, Dortmund LAC, LC Rapid Dortmund and TuS Westphalia Hombruch.
 It's also hosted a couple of international matches (Third Reich v Irish Free State in 1935; West Germany v Albania in 1967) and often reverts back to its original athletics purpose when it is licenced to provide a capacity for 25,000 spectators (as oppose to just 9,999 for 3.Liga football).